Image of Fragaria virginiana

 • Harvesting indicator: Berries are ripen and easily fall off or have fallen off

-• Seed Viability Test: No test needed before donating
+• Seed viability test: No test needed before donating

-• Packaging Measure: 1 rounded 1/32 teaspoon
+• Packaging measure: 1 rounded 1/32 teaspoon

-• Seed Storage: Keep moisten and cool, in a ziploc bag, in the fridge, with the seeds in soil, paper towel or coffee filter, until donation
+• Seed storage: Keep moisten and cool, in a ziploc bag, in the fridge, with the seeds in soil, paper towel or coffee filter, until donation

-• On Cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity
+• At least one cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity